“Let your plans be dark and impenetrable as night, and when you move, fall like a thunderbolt”.

 For those of you who don’t know, ‘C.O.D.
 Warzone’ is Activision’s answer to ‘Battle Royale’.
 A game mode that pits players either against each other in a free for all battle to the death – or in teams of two to four people.
 All the while the world you play in shrinks every few minutes, bringing the few remaining players closer and closer together.

 Battle Royale is a saturated market to say the least, with nineteen games listed on Wikipedia so far in the past four years alone.
-Consequently, developers add various features to their games to difference themselves form the crowd.
+Consequently, developers add various features to their games to differentiate themselves form the crowd.
 One of those features being the Gulag.
 The purpose of which is to give players like me a second chance.
 Meaning, when I die in the main game my character gets sent to the Gulag, wherein I fight 1v1 against another opponent who met the same fate on the battlegrounds as I have.

 In the beginning this had largely the same outcome as my play in the main game had… I died… a lot.
 At a rough estimate the number of matches I won in the Gulag were about 1/10.
 Statistically speaking this was far from a game of chance or a simple coin flip.
 Whatever I was doing wrong I always seemed to be out manoeuvred and out shot.
 With frustration mounting, I was about to throw in the towel, until, I started thinking about World War two.